Skip to content

 Isaiah 41:10

-So study hard, pray harder, and trust that God’s got you—in the classroom, in the exam room, and in every single moment of your life.
+So study hard, pray harder, and trust that God’s got you—in the classroom, in the exam room, and in every moment of your life.
+Now go crush those exams!
+(After you pray, of course.)

 “Lord, thank You for being my constant companion through every test, every challenge, and every moment of stress.
 Help me remember that my worth comes from You, not from my performance.
 Give me wisdom, peace, and confidence as I prepare and take my exams.
 I trust You with the results.
 In Jesus’ name, Amen!”